SIDbot-777/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: WE CAN ASSIST WITH FOLLOWING
 description: >-
-  SELECT THE SERVICE AND MAIL ME WITH WORK AND TOU WILL GET REPLY WITHIN 15 MINUTES.
-ENJOY THE RESEARCH-
+  SELECT THE SERVICE AND MAIL ME WITH WORK AND yOU WILL GET REPLY WITHIN 15 MINUTES.
 featuredImage:
   type: ImageBlock
   url: /images/6783643.png